dada-lang/dada/book/docs/reference/string-literals.md

 "
 ```

 This is equivalent to "\nHello,\n world\n".
 Note that the margin of ` ` was removed from the middle line even though there were two empty lines before it that did not have the same whitespace prefix.

 ---

 ```
-example = "\n
+let example = "\n
     Hello, world
 "
 ```

 This is equivalent to "\n\n Hello, world\n".
 The initial `\n` disables all stripping, and so the remaining newlines and whitespace are included.

 ---

 ```
-example = "{""}
+let example = "{""}
     Hello,
       world
 "
 ```

 This is equivalent to "\n Hello,\n world\n".
 The initial `{""}` disables all subsequent margin stripping.

 ---

 ```
-example = "Hello,
+let example = "Hello,
   world
 "
 ```

 This is equivalent to "Hello,\n world\n".

 ---

 ```
-example = "
+let example = "
   Hello, {"\nworld,\n"}
   how are you?
 "
 ```

 This is equivalent to `"Hello, \nworld,\n\nhow are you?"`.
 The interspersed `"\nworld,\n"` is reproduced exactly and does not affect the margin of `" "`.